pulumi/docs/content/docs/esc/faq.md

 ## Why did Pulumi launch ESC?

-We launched Pulumi ESC in response to customer feedback about their difficulties in managing config and secrets causing sprawl and duplications across stacks.
-Pulumi ESC brings the same software engineering approach to secrets and configuration, allowing [hierarchical](/docs/esc/#configuration-as-code) configurations that can be used across stacks. just like Pulumi IaC.
+We launched Pulumi ESC in response to customer feedback about their difficulties in managing config and secrets, causing sprawl and duplications across stacks.
+Pulumi ESC brings the same Pulumi IaC-like software engineering approach to secrets and configuration, allowing [hierarchical](/docs/esc/#configuration-as-code) configurations that eliminate copy/paste.
 It can be used for all applications and infrastructure - with or without Pulumi IaC.

 ## What is the pricing of Pulumi ESC?